 9. Hit Girl

 Played by Chloe Moretz

-The movie Star War: The Force Awakens, Star Wars: The Last Jedi (and later this year, Star Wars: Episode IX)
+The movie Star War: The Force Awakens, Star Wars: The Last Jedi, Star Wars: The Rise of Skywalker

 Played by Daisy Ridley